-- 28) Any drug, procedure or treatment for sexual dysfunction regardless of cause, including but not limited to Inhibited Sexual Desire, Female Sexual Arousal Disorder, Female Orgasmic Disorder, Vaginismus, Male Arousal Disorder, Erectile Dysfunction and Premature Ejaculation. - 29) Chiropractic Services other than manual manipulation of the spine. - 30) Acupuncture; massage therapy; or hypnotherapy. - 31) Health education, including but not limited to: a) stress reduction; or b) weight reduction. - 32) Services for which no charge is normally made in the absence of insurance. - 33) Medically Necessary Bariatric Surgery for the treatment of morbid obesity. - 34) Computed tomographic colonography screening except when endoscopic colonoscopy screening cannot be safely performed, such as in anatomical blockage of the colon. - 35) Terminal Illness services, including but not limited to drugs or devices, regardless of where actually prescribed, dispensed or administered, which if prescribed, dispensed or administered in the State of Georgia would constitute assisted suicide in violation of applicable Georgia law.
+- and to provide information about anyone who may be financially responsible for Covered Services the baby (or babies) receive. - 28) Any drug, procedure or treatment for sexual dysfunction regardless of cause, including but not limited to Inhibited Sexual Desire, Female Sexual Arousal Disorder, Female Orgasmic Disorder, Vaginismus, Male Arousal Disorder, Erectile Dysfunction and Premature Ejaculation. - 29) Chiropractic manipulation other than manual manipulation of the spine. - 30) Acupuncture; massage therapy; or hypnotherapy. - 31) Health education, including but not limited to: a) stress reduction; b) smoking cessation; or c) weight reduction. - 32) Services for which no charge is normally made in the absence of insurance. - 33) Medically Necessary Bariatric Surgery for the treatment of morbid obesity. - 34) Computed tomographic colonography screening except when endoscopic colonoscopy screening cannot be safely performed, such as in anatomical blockage of the colon. - 35) Terminal Illness services, including but not limited to drugs or devices, regardless of where actually prescribed, dispensed or administered, which if prescribed, dispensed or administered in the State of Georgia would constitute assisted suicide in violation of applicable Georgia law.
 For the purpose of this exclusion, terminal illness means any disease, illness or health condition that a Plan Physician has diagnosed as expected to result in death in 24 months or less.